-MAHB derives approximately 95% of its revenues from the Massachusetts Department of Public Health in the form of grants.
+MAHB derives a significant portion of its revenues from the Massachusetts Department of Public Health in the form of grants.

 MAHB believes that it has no significant concentration of credit risk outside of its basis of origin as described in Note 1.